-Asking for a Job: Do’s and Don’ts
+Asking For a Job: Do’s

 I’m so excited about the company’s plans for XYZ project, and I’d love to be a part of it.
-Do you need any more information about my skills regarding …?”
+Do you need any more information about my skills regarding …?

-What else do you need to know about me, in order to know that I’m a good fit and offer me the job?”
+What else do you need to know about me, in order to know that I’m a good fit and offer me the job?

 I really loved hearing about the company’s mission and goals for the coming year, and I feel that my skills and experience would make me an excellent fit.
 Can you tell me about the next steps in the interview process?

 Thank you so much for talking with me today.
 I’m really excited about the company and its plans.
-Is there anything else I can tell you…?”
+Is there anything else I can tell you…?